mahidul5130/text-analyzer/README.md

 ## Usage

-1. Open a web browser and navigate to `http://localhost:8000` to access the application.
+1. Open a web browser and navigate to `http://localhost:8000` to access the Text Analyzer application.

 2. Enter the text you want to analyze in the provided input field.